 And it was looking like this…

-Disclosure: Society6 provided me with the wall mural for this space and Aiden Lane provided me with the bench and ironing center.
+Disclosure: Aiden Lane provided me with the bench and ironing center.
 All opinions are 100% mine.
-Affiliate links included in this post.
+This post contains affiliate links for your shopping convenience.
+Click here to read my full disclosure policy.

 It’s been two years since we moved into the house and y’all, we hadn’t done a thing to this space.
 Well, I had ripped down the curtains in a fit of anger one day, but besides that, the walls and trim were still adorned with cornflower blue.